eslib/eslib/README.md

   .mapValues(i => i * 2)
 ```

-But wait, isn't extending the prototype in JavaScript unsafe?
-Yes and no. Extending the `prototype` is usually bad for a couple of reasons:
+Wait, wait - isn't extending the prototype in JavaScript unsafe?
+Well, yes.
+Extending the `prototype` is bad for a few reasons:

 1. Libraries might extend the `prototype` in unexpected ways
 2. Those extensions might conflict with one another
-3. If two libraries add the same method to a `prototype`, those methods aren't necessarily compatible
+3. If two libraries add a method with the same name to a `prototype`, they might be incompatible

 What's interesting is that these problems are mostly unique to dynamically typed languages.
 What's also interesting is that best practices depend on your language of choice: JavaScript people don't like prototype extensions, but Ruby people love them.
 If you haven't worked with statically typed languages before, you might be surprised to learn that static type systems can make prototype extensions *safe* - you'll know exactly how the prototype has been extended (you'll even get autocomplete for it), and you'll know at compile time (ie. when you write your code, *before* you run it) if there are any conflicting extensions.